Cross Registration FAQ

 How do I know if I’m eligible to cross register?

-You are eligible for cross registration if you are in good academic standing at your home institution and meet any program eligibility requirements set by the home and host institutions.
-At the time of cross registration, you must currently be enrolled at your home institution in at least two courses at the undergraduate, graduate, or professional level in a degree program for which academic credit is awarded (the definition of “program” is determined by your institution).
+You are eligible for cross registration if you are in good academic standing at your home institution and meet any program eligibility requirements set by the home and the host institutions.
+At the time of cross registration, you must currently be enrolled at your home institution at the undergraduate, graduate, or professional level in a degree program for which academic credit is awarded (the definition of “program” is determined by your institution).

 Who should I contact on my campus to get information about cross registration?